JOIN THE CAMPAIGN

 A proponent of lifelong learning, Justice Stewart earned a bachelor’s degree in music from the College-Conservatory of Music at the University of Cincinnati, a law degree as a Patricia Roberts Harris Fellow from the College of Law at Cleveland State University, a Ph.D. from the Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University as a Mandel Leadership Fellow, and was awarded an Honorary Doctor of Laws degree from Cleveland State University.

-Prior to being elected as a judge in 2006, Justice Stewart worked in legal education as an assistant dean at Cleveland State University's College of Law where she also taught as a lecturer and an adjunct instructor before joining the full-time faculty.
+Prior to being elected as a judge to the Ohio Court of Appeals - Eighth District in 2006, Justice Stewart worked in legal education as an assistant dean at Cleveland State University's College of Law where she also taught as a lecturer and an adjunct instructor before joining the full-time faculty.
 Justice Stewart taught legal research, writing, and advocacy; criminal law; ethics and professional responsibility; and criminal procedure.
 She was also a member of the faculty at the University of Toledo College of Law, taught at Ursuline College, and was an administrator at Case Western Reserve University’s School of Law.
 Before beginning a career in legal education, Justice Stewart practiced law as a civil defense litigator.

 Justice Stewart has spent countless hours serving various organizations and state and local communities through civic, educational, and professional boards and committees such as the Board of Planning and Zoning for the city of Euclid, certified grievance committees, a county Community Juvenile Diversion Program, college visiting committees, the Catholic Charities Service Corporation, the Judicial College of the Ohio Supreme Court, and the Criminal Justice Recodification Committee.